-In North America, in addition to Montana, camelina is grown in Colorado, Wyoming, eastern Washington and Oregon, and Canada.
+In North America camelina is grown in Montana, Colorado, Wyoming, eastern Washington and Oregon, and Canada.
 Internationally it is grown in Slovenia, Ukraine, China, Finland, Germany and Austria.

 Camelina oil can be used as an edible oil and for biodiesel.
 Research has also been done to develop the oil for jet fuel and other high-value chemicals.